SuyashShendre/Brand-Radiator-Assignment/README.md

     1. PORT = (give port number ex.
 3000)
     2. MONGO_URL = (give your mongodb url to connect ex. mongodb://localhost:27017/brandradiator)
   enter command npm start

+  to enter in admin section hit an api http://localhost:3000/register
+    enter credentials for email and password (throught postman) and now can access admin section available in this project by entering email and password in login page of admin